 Overall for the Fall League, Scherzer is 1-0 with a 3.38 ERA.
 Any doubt that he would be a stable part of the Diamondbacks' 2009 rotation has been erased by his dominant AFL performance.
 Bouncing around between starter and reliever, Phoenix and Tucson this season did not seem to bother the power right-hander, however.

 "It was great," Scherzer said of his first taste of the majors.
 "You work so hard all your life to get there and I was very thankful to be given a shot.
 I enjoyed every day and it was great to be around them and to be able to watch what they do."

 "Everyone in the major leagues has good stuff, but it's about how and when you use it," he added.
 "I was able to watch (Dan) Haren and Randy (Johnson) and Doug (Davis) and how they use each pitch in each spot.
 Even though we may not have the same stuff, it helped me to see what they think about attacking hitters with their own stuff."

+With Brandon Webb, Dan Haren and Doug Davis under contract for 2009, Scherzer is in line to be either the fourth or fifth starter, depending on whether Randy Johnson returns.
 Johnson, 45, is a free agent after his two-year contract expired at the conclusion of 2008.
 He has 295 career victories.
 The D-backs are not expected to offer Johnson arbitration because the award could come in over their budget projection.